RobbenWijanathan/DataPad/README.md

 ## Features

 ### 1. StringFlip
-A straightforward utility to **reverse strings**—whether it’s flipping text forwards or backwards.
+A straightforward utility to **reverse strings**—whether flipping text forwards to backwards.

 ### 2. Salvatore Property
 A CSV-powered property management tool that allows users to: